FIRSTRobotics/fms-manual/source/audience-display/configuration/about-audience-display.rst

 ------------------------

 .. image:: images/about-audience-display-1.png
+   :alt: Right click menu for the Audience Display taskbar entry.
+The "Close window" option is highlighted.

 To close the software, either right-click on the taskbar icon and select 'Close window' or use the Windows hotkey combination of ALT-F4 (making sure the active window is the Audience Display)